AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Preload/Auto\>
- (D9 only) Preload the Scene Master preset.
+ (D9 only) Preload the Scene Master preset state (loads the LTP values of non-illuminated fixtures so they don't visibly move when the state is faded in).
+See [Scene Master](../running-the-show/playback-controls.md/#scene-master).

  ---
 ## \<Prev Step\>
- Moves the next cue in the connected cue list back by one.
+ Moves to the previous cue in the connected cue list using programmed fade times.
+Labelled \<Prev Cue\> or \<Cue -\> on some consoles.
+See [Running a cue list](../cue-lists/cue-list-playback.md/#running-a-cue-list).

  ---
 ## \<Record\>
- Enter Record mode.
+ Enter Record mode to record playbacks or palettes.
+See [Creating a cue](../cues/creating-a-cue.md/#creating-a-cue) and [Storing a palette](../palettes/creating-palettes.md/#storing-a-palette)

  ---
 ## \<Record Step\>
  Record the programmer into the current active cue in the connected cue list.
+See [Editing a cue list while recording](../cue-lists/editing-cue-lists.md/#editing-a-cue-list-while-recording)

  ---
 ## \<Release\>